Kaherdin/raclette/README.md

 # MockMoulinette

+A script that runs Norminette and compiles your code and runs some Moulinette checks automatically with the correct flags.
+Great for peer reviews and checking your own work.

 The community's best attempt to recreate Moulinette.

 It isn't 100% accourate.
 So if it says everything is good, it might still be wrong.
 Also, it might have some false-positive errors.
 But again, this is the best we got.

 If you notice an error please open an [issue](https://github.com/kristofk/MockMoulinette/issues) about it here in the repo.

+The Moulinette checks are based on [42us-stupidity](https://github.com/mirror12k/42us-stupidity).

 ## Prerequisits